silkbuider/documentation/README.md

 SilkBuilder’s design, centered on Agile Development and Rapid Application Development (RAD), offers several key advantages for developers seeking a fast, efficient approach to building web applications.
 Developers can deliver scalable, maintainable web applications quickly, responding to feedback and evolving requirements with ease.

+## Open-Source

+SilkBuilder Framework packages and uses open-source libraries and resources.
+The list and licenses of these are [found here](https://silkbuilder.com/toolbox#open-source).

 ## Learn more about SilkBuilder

 * [Development](development/)